 Chief Superintendent Tony Brown

-Multi-Agency Gold Incident Command Course Director, South Wales Police
+South Wales Police & Former Multi-Agency Gold Incident Command Course Director

 Dealing with major incidents is complex.
 Strong communication and multi-agency approaches to handling incidents are critical.
 On the day, however, events can be unpredictable.
 How do you prepare for this?
 How do you deal with events as they unfold?
 How do you communicate between services and agencies effectively, while maintaining the right dialogue with the public?

-Join us, and hear expert insights and lessons learnt from incidents, including from our in-depth panel: Sir John Saunders, Chair, Manchester Arena Inquiry, Shaun Hipgrave, Director of Protect and Prepare, Homeland Security Group, Home Office, Chief Superintendent Tony Brown, Multi-Agency Gold Incident Command Course Director, and the National JESIP Team.
+Join us, and hear expert insights and lessons learnt from incidents, including from our in-depth panel: Sir John Saunders, Chair, Manchester Arena Inquiry, Tom Ball, Deputy Director of Protect and Prepare, Homeland Security Group, Home Office, and the National JESIP Team.
 Our expert speakers will share next steps for improving the coordination of emergency services during a major incident.

 Communicating throughout incidents presents new challenges, with an increase in hate crime; and the saturation of social media enabling the spread of information, misinformation, and disinformation, major incidents can lead to public disorder and riots.
 How do you communicate around incidents to protect victims, and maintain public safety and public order?